mars-college/mars.college/index.md

             💻 Harness technology
         </div>
         <div class="splash_description">
             Leverage emerging technologies under your own terms.
-Take online classes, work remote, develop an internet business...
+Take online classes, work remote, or develop an internet business.
         </div>
         <div class="splash_title">
             😎 Find your joy</div>
         <div class="splash_description">
             Make art, spin fire, do yoga, shoot bliss out your third eye.
-Take the time to find and do what makes you happy.
+Take the time to find what makes you happy, and play an integral role in a small community.
         </div>
     </div>
 </div>